WishKnish/KnishIO-Technical-Whitepaper/README.md

 - **Stackable:** Knish.IO introduces a third fungibility property called "stackable" - also sometimes called "partially fungible".
 This refers to assets that exhibit properties of both fungible, and non-fungible assets.
 If I wanted to sell joint ownership in my Lebron James basketball card to 10 different people, I would issue 10 units of a "stack" representing the basketball card (which itself is non-fungible), but with 10 units (each of which is fungible).
 The same token supply might also contain a stack for a Stephen Curry basketball card, too, and any others, without commingling their individual units.

+- **3D Mesh (in development):** The ability to measure and manipulate token "amounts" using mutable 3D Meshes is conveyed by the "mesh" fungibility mode.
+Mesh tokens record 3D mesh coordinates in the form of metadata, and an integrated geometry engine helps prevent collisions and ensure that tokens are split and transmitted fairly.
+This type of token is appropriate for land rights and other geological use-cases.

 ## Replenishability

 Whether or not a token supply can be replenished after its initial minting is determined by the `replenishable` property.